Give to the Garden

 Gifts to CFBG are tax-deductible to the fullest extent allowed by law.

 Cumberland Community Foundation, Inc. through grants, donor advised funds, and Garden specific endowments, has awarded funding to assist with educational programs and operating expenses.
 An Endowment Partner Operating Support Grant from Cumberland Community Foundation, Inc. provides support for the Garden’s endowment campaign.
-The Elizabeth A. Hudspeth Endowment Fund of Cumberland Community Foundation, Inc. provides support for the Therapeutic Horticulture program.
+Cornelia “Neill” Bullock Wilkins Charitable Endowment Fund (Seniors) and Education of Cumberland Community Foundation, Inc. provides support for the Therapeutic Horticulture program.

 Cumberland County Tourism Development Authority granted funds to assist with our ongoing regional marketing campaign.
 These funds allow us to raise awareness of the Garden as a premier cultural destination and bring regional and national tourists into our community.